Establishing a repeatable process will produce endless benefits for you and your company. Not only will your processes become quicker and easier to...

 Now, for a bit on the "how" (click below for a video explanation).

 I'll stick to the idea management example for continuity's sake, but keep in mind that this could apply to just about any process your company does today.
 To begin, we will first need to create our process.
 This can be done by accessing the Process Home section inside your Coras account.
 You will be asked to give your new process a name, in this case, Idea Management.

-The form looks like this, and you can add fields by simply clicking on a type (text, number date, etc) entering what you want that field to be (First Name, Last Name, etc.) and dragging and dropping to rearrange the order as needed.
-You can add as many fields as you want, however we recommend keeping it short and sweet to make it simple to get ideas into the system (unless your goal is to deter people from submitting ideas, in which case feel free to ask questions about the air speed of an unladen swallow).
+The form looks like this, and you can add fields by simply clicking on a type (text, number date, etc) entering what you want that field to be (First Name, Last Name, etc.), and dragging and dropping to rearrange the order as needed.
+You can add as many fields as you want, however, we recommend keeping it short and sweet to make it simple to get ideas into the system (unless your goal is to deter people from submitting ideas, in which case feel free to ask questions about the airspeed of an unladen swallow).
 We find that having a simple First Name, Last Name, a section to Describe Your Idea, a drop-down to select which company objective this idea aligns with, and perhaps 1 or 2 other fields is enough to suit our purposes.
 In the stages that follow, we collect information like "Anticipated Cost," "Projected ROI," and "Rate how well this advances the strategic objective."
-The choices are entirely yours, and are easy to change as your company's needs change.
-Once you've mapped out all your steps, and created the form fields for each, you are now ready to bring this live!
+The choices are entirely yours and are easy to change as your company's needs change.
+Once you've mapped out all your steps, and created the form fields for each, you are now ready to bring this to life!

 I can also see which ideas I have in all the stages at a given time.
 A user can filter to just their ideas, or see the ideas from the whole team.